michihodges/webpack-basics/README.md

 # Webpack Entry
 Before Webpack can map app assets including dependencies it needs somewhere to start.
 The default entry point is `./src/index.js`, however, due to Express already being set up with a slightly different file structure and the file not existing the entry point will need to be configured in the config file.

+## File Structure
+Note that the assets in the project folder have not been altered from the previous 03-webpack branch.
+The intended configuration and testing can be found bellow:

 ## Configure Entry Point
 Add entry point to `webpack.config.js`:
 ```js